-- Ϋ́ Established and differentiated lifestyle brand.
+- Ÿ Established and differentiated lifestyle brand.
 The J.Crew brand is widely recognized.
-We believe that we differentiate ourselves from our competitors by offering: - Ÿ our signature "classic with a twist" product design-meaning our iconic styles refined with differentiating prints, fabrics and colors, - Ÿ "accessible luxury" by mixing designer-quality products at higher price points with more casual items at lower price points, and - Ÿ "one stop shopping" for our customers' wardrobe needs. - Ÿ High quality product offerings.
-We focus on creating complete product lines featuring high quality apparel and accessories, which include luxury items such as European milled cashmere sweaters and jackets, suits made in Italy, and styled classics such as our broken-in chinos, cable knit sweaters and LegacyTM blazers. - Ÿ Multiple sales channels producing "seamless retailing."
-We sell our products through multiple sales channels, including our retail and factory stores, our J.Crew catalog and our Internet website.
-We encourage our customers to make purchases through all of our sales channels-a concept we refer to as "seamless retailing"-to build a base of customers loyal to the J.Crew brand rather than a single sales channel. - Ϋ́ Experienced management team with a proven track record.
+We project our brand image through consistent creative messages in our catalog and on our Internet website, our store environments and our superior customer service.
+We differentiate ourselves from our competitors in three primary ways: - Ÿ through our signature product design, which we refer to as "classic with a twist"-meaning our iconic styles refined with differentiating prints, fabrics, colors and high quality craftsmanship, - ÿ by offering "accessible luxury" by mixing designer-quality products at higher price points and more casual items at lower price points, and - Ý by offering our customers "one stop shopping" for their wardrobe needs, including apparel and accessories for weekend, business, wedding and special occasions. - Ý High quality product offerings.
+We offer complete lines of high quality women's and men's apparel and accessories, designed internally by our skilled design teams, that include wedding and special occasion attire, business attire, weekend clothes, swimwear, loungewear, outerwear, shoes, bags, belts and jewelry.
+Our collection includes luxury items such as European milled cashmere sweaters and jackets, women's and men's suits made in Italy, and styled classics such as our broken-in chinos, cable knit sweaters and LegacyTM blazers.
+We also offer "twists" on our products with items such as our English silk tie belts, which use traditional necktie designs for women's and men's belts.

+- Y Multiple sales channels producing "seamless retailing."
+We sell our products through multiple sales channels, including our retail and factory stores, our J.Crew catalog and our Internet website, providing our customers the flexibility to shop in the setting they prefer.
+We encourage our customers to make purchases through all of our sales channels-a concept we refer to as "seamless retailing," and over 58% of the households in our customer database shop in multiple sales channels.
+We foster multi-channel relationships with our customers to build a base of customers loyal to the J.Crew brand rather than a single sales channel. - Ÿ Experienced management team with a proven track record.
 Since Messrs.
-Drexler and Pfeifle were appointed in early 2003, we have assembled a management team with extensive experience across a broad range of disciplines in the specialty retail industry. - Ϋ Disciplined merchandise management.
+Drexler and Pfeifle were appointed in early 2003, we have assembled a management team with extensive experience across a broad range of disciplines in the specialty retail industry.
+Since our new management began to influence our product line in late 2003 and early 2004, we have experienced four consecutive quarters of double-digit growth in comparable store sales, net sales, gross profit and operating income. - Ÿ Disciplined merchandise management.
 We focus on controlling our inventory in order to maximize full-price sales and increase inventory turns.
-We believe our merchandising strategy enhances our brand image while maximizing profits. - Ÿ Customer-service oriented culture.
+We believe our merchandising strategy enhances our image as a high quality, fashionable lifestyle brand while maximizing profits. - Ÿ Customer-service oriented culture.
 We hire and train qualified sales associates committed to serving our customers and compensate them based on performance measures in order to enhance the customer-service oriented culture in our stores.
+We believe we provide our customers a shopping experience that is consistent with the high quality they expect of our brand.